How to Read the Performance & Valuation Prime Chart

 bankruptcy.
 When V/A’ is far above the traditional relationship to ROA’, it does not necessarily

 suggest overvaluation.
-It suggests that investors forecasts for future ROA’ improvement and growth
+It suggests that investors forecast for future ROA’ improvement and growth

 could be far higher than traditional firms, such as in earlier growth stages of companies.